Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: XII. Inertial mass definitions

 where $\hat{p}$ is expressed here in the language of modern differential geometry (classical, not quantum).
 This definition of mass does not refer directly to the velocity of light $c$ and it is correct also in the Galilean spacetime. \item Mass energy equivalent in general form:

 This definition is not the same as (\ref{pt}) because energy-momentum four-covector $\check{p}$ does not exist in Galilean spacetime, which makes the correspondence with a non-relativistic theory difficult.
 Einstein used the formula $E_0=mc^2$ or $E=m\gamma c^2$, but he eventually did not decide to adopt the formula $E=Mc^2$ \cite{Hecht, Einstein 1907, Einstein 1935, Flores}.
-While there is no rational reason to consider this formula improper \cite{Brillouin, Einstein 1946, Criado}.
-Most probably, Tolman and Lewis were the first ones to propose it \cite{Lewis}.
+While there is no rational reason to consider this formula improper \cite{Brillouin, Einstein 1946, Criado, Rindler 2}.
+Most probably, Lewis was the first ones to propose it \cite{Lewis 1908}.
+Feynman presented a similar approach \cite{Feynman} (Sec.
+15-9).
 The general version of the mass-energy equivalence principle has such great heuristic power that, despite some subtleties, it can be studied theoretically \cite{Gravitational mass}, as well as planned experimental studies \cite{Savrov} of the phenomenon of gravitational mass deficit. \item Momentum and velocity ratio (for $\mathrm{v}\neq 0$):

 This is the simplest definition of the notion of mass, but it may not be convincing in the light of the redefinition of the formula for momentum with the factor $\gamma$.
-This definition was used, among others, by Abraham, Tolman and Lewis and Feynman. \item Generalization of Abraham's first formula:
+This definition was used, among others, by Abraham, Lewis and Tolman and Feynman. \item Generalization of Abraham's first formula:

 The original formula (\ref{Abraham}) without the relativistic differential of velocity determined longitudinal mass. \item Generalization of the Kaufmann formula:

 This definition used without the velocity substration formula (\ref{Kaufmann}) determined the longitudinal mass. \item Generalization of Abraham's second formula: